LostInBrittany/angular-beers/step-05/README.md

 At the bottom of `index.html`, add a `<pre>{{beers | json}}</pre>` binding to see the list of beers displayed in json format.

-In the PhoneListCtrl controller, pre-process the http response by limiting the number of beers to the first 5 in the list.
+In the BeerListCtrl controller, pre-process the http response by limiting the number of beers to the first 5 in the list.
 Use the following code in the `$http` callback:

 ```javascript